WICG/compression-dictionary-transport/README.md

     * It will be downloaded with “idle” priority, once the site is actually idle.
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).
     * Browsers may decide to not use a shared dictionary if it contains hints that its contents are not public (e.g. `Cache-Control: private` headers).
-* The dictionary response must include the `use-as-dictionary: <options>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
+* The dictionary response must include the `Use-As-Dictionary: <options>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
 Practically, this means the response is either same-origin as the document or is a cross-origin request with an `Access-Control-Allow-Origin:` response header that makes the response readable by the document.

 ### Dictionary options header
-The `use-as-dictionary:` response header is a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that allows for setting multiple options and for future expansion.
+The `Use-As-Dictionary:` response header is a [structured field dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries) that allows for setting multiple options and for future expansion.
 The supported options and defaults are:

 * **match** - URL-matching pattern for the dictionary to apply to. *Required*.
 This is a patternString for a [URLPattern](https://wicg.github.io/urlpattern/) `URLPattern(patternString, baseURL)` constructor where the baseURL is the URL of the request and where support for [regexp](https://wicg.github.io/urlpattern/#token-type-regexp) tokens is disabled.
 URLPattern allows for absolute or relative URLs. e.g. `/app1/main*` will match `https://www.example.com/app1/main_12345.js` and `main*` in response to `https://www.example.com/app1/main_1.js` will match `https://www.example.com/app1/main.xyz.js`.
 Dictionaries will only match requests from the same origin as the dictionary.
-* **expires** - Expiration time in seconds for the dictionary. *Defaults to 31536000 (1 year)*.
-This is independent of the cache lifetime of the resource being used for the dictionary.
-If the underlying resource is evicted from cache then it is also removed but this allows for setting an explicit time to live for use as a dictionary independent of the underlying resource in cache.
-Expired resources can still be useful as dictionaries while they are in cache and can be used for fetching updates of the expired resource.
-It can also be useful to artificially limit the life of a dictionary in cases where the dictionary is updated frequently, to limit the number of possible incoming dictionary values.
-* **type** - Dictionary format.
-Defaults to `raw` but can allow for format-specific serialized dictionaries in the future.
-If a client receives a dictionary format that it does not understand, it MUST ignore the dictionary and not attempt to use it.
-Only `raw` is currently supported and represents a raw stream of bytes that can be used by any compression engine.
-* **algorithms** - List of supported hash algorithms in order of server preference.
-Defaults to `(sha-256)` which is the only supported algorithm currently but allows for future migration to different hash algorithms.
+* **match-dest** - An optional [Structured Field Inner List](https://www.rfc-editor.org/rfc/rfc8941.html#name-inner-lists) of string values of matching [request destinations](https://fetch.spec.whatwg.org/#concept-request-destination).
+The default value is An empty list (`()`) which will match all request destinations.
+* **id** - An optional server-provided dictionary ID string.
+The string is opaque to the client and echoed back to the server in a `Dictionary-ID` request header when the dictionary matches an outbound request.
+The default value is an empty string (`""`).

-For example: `use-as-dictionary: match="/app1/main*", expires=604800, algorithms=(sha-256 sha-512)` would specify matching on a path prefix of `/app1/main`, expiring as a dictionary in 7 days, independent of the cache lifetime of the resource, and advertise support for both sha-256 and sha-512.
+For example: `use-as-dictionary: match="/app1/main*", match=("script"), id="xxx"` would specify matching on a path prefix of `/app1/main` for script requests and to send `Dictionary-ID: "xxx"` for any requests that match the dictionary.

 ### Compression algorithms
 The dictionary negotiation is independent of the compression algorithm that is used for compressing the HTTP response and is designed to support any compression scheme that supports using external compression dictionaries.
 Currently that includes Brotli and Zstandard but it is not limited to those (and depends on the what the client and server both support).
 It is likely that, in the future, content-specific compression schemes that handle delta-compression better may be built (i.e. code-aware Wasm compression).

 The compression algorithm negotiation uses the regular `Accept-Encoding:`/`Content-Encoding:` negotiation that is used for non-dictionary compression.
-It is important that new names are registered with the [HTTP Content Coding Registry](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding) for algorithms that use an external dictionary to prevent situations where processing along the request flow may attemt to decode a response using just the algorithm without being dictionary-aware.
+It is important that new names are registered with the [HTTP Content Coding Registry](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding) for algorithms that use an external dictionary to prevent situations where processing along the request flow may attempt to decode a response using just the algorithm without being dictionary-aware.
 That way, if anything in the request flow needs to operate on the decoded content, it can either be made aware of the dictionary-based compression or it can modify the `Accept-Encoding:` request header to only support schemes that it is aware of (already common practice).

-The examples in this document will use `sbr` for dictionary-based Brotli compression but the actual algorithm(s) negotiated could be anything that the client supports.
+The examples in this document will use `br-d` for dictionary-based Brotli compression but the actual algorithm(s) negotiated could be anything that the client supports.

 ### Compression API